 photos from 2009 Paris-Roubaix

 The website for the 2010 version of the Tour of the Battenkill states that this race is “America’s Queen of the Classics.”
 Which, I guess is probably correct, but only because it is really the only one of its kind.
 But it begs the question: What would it take for Battenkill to both be considered a “classic” and be treated with the same sort of reverence as her European cousins?
-The quick answer is that nothing that Battenkill could do would ever put them in the same category as some of the heritage rich races that populate the European calendar.
+The short answer is that nothing that Battenkill could do would ever put them in the same category as some of the heritage rich races that populate the European calendar.
 But a closer examination suggests that Battenkill has what it takes to cement itself in the hearts and minds of the U.S., at least in terms of its “classic” races.

 Year after year like a tried and true stopwatch these European Classic races tick by.
 Fans literally pour out on to roadways and line the streets just for a moments glance.
-Heroes they have waited all year to see sprint through their little towns with all but a few minutes notice.
+Hero’s they have waited all year to see sprint through their little towns with all but a few short minutes notice.
 Bicycle races here (with the exception of the Philadelphia Races and the growing popularity of the Tour of California) tend to pass through towns largely unnoticed by the vast majority of its residents.

 That being said the Tour of The Battenkill is the best thing in years to come along and even starting to make that American Classics claim is the right way to go.
 Rapha-Condor-Sharp team director John Herety on what it would take to make this race into a viable “classic.”
 His response was certainly a little humorous in its reference to not only television, but also the shining North Star of Texas, Lance Armstrong.